tudorscanner/slate/source/includes/_hotels.md

 ## Headers

-The API expects some headers and requires some others in order to work properly.
-All of them are described here:
+The API expects the header:

 - **x-user-agent**: Required.
 Indicates which is the device related to the client.
 The format for that header is device;B2B, where:
     - device can be: - T for tablet